MaximilianHoheiser/thesisLaTeX/README.txt

 and the derived file tuphys.cls.
 This work also consists of the file intro.tex.

-The 'TU Wien' logo and 'Fakultät für !nformatik' logo are copyright of the TU Wien.
+The 'TU Wien' logo and 'Fakultaet fuer !nformatik' logo are copyright of the TU Wien.